Yelinz/switchingsoftware/content/use/jitsi-meet/index.en.md

 ---
 title: Jitsi Meet
 icon: icon.svg
 replaces:
     - skype
+    - google-hangouts
 ---

 **Jitsi Meet** is a [free open source][floss] video chat app made by volunteers.
 You can use it through their website or through the mobile apps.

 It is extremely easy to use: you don’t need to register, all you need to do is make up the name of a chat room and send the link to whoever you want to join you.
 You can also add a room password if you want.

 {{< infobox >}}
 - **Website:**